fridaysystems/stock-photo-slider-widget/readme.txt

 == Changelog ==

+= 2.0.3 =
+* [Fixed] Stops using a deprecated class constant containing the vehicle post type

 = 2.0.2 =
 * [Fixed] No longer assumes the widget settings will be saved with values before trying to use them.
 Degrades nicely if no photo sets are chosen in the settings.